A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Introduction

-Now let us consider the supersonic features in compressible flows, that have no equivalents in incompressible flows.
-Here we consider the eddy Mach waves which are freestream pressure fluctuations.
-A scenario where these pressure fluctuations cause practical difficulties is within wind tunnels used to measure the transition behaviour of test vehicles, where these freestream disturbances are radiated from the boundary layers formed on the walls of the wind tunnel and consequently impact the transition measurement \citep[e.g.][]{laufer1964some, wagner1970influence, stainback1971hypersonic, pate1978dominance, schneider2001effects}.
-Theoretical studies of these acoustic radiations place the source for these waves within the boundary layer \citep{phillips1960generation, ffowcs1963noise, duan2014numerical}.
-With increasing Mach number, the intensity of these pressure radiations increase, and they also have larger propagation velocities and shallower orientation angles in the free-stream \citep{laufer1964some, duan2016pressure}.
-Wall-cooling also impact these radiations \citep{zhang2017effect}.
-Experimental measurements of these freestream radiations are notoriously challenging \citep[e.g.][]{laufer1961sound, stainback1971hypersonic, kendall1970supersonic, donaldson1995review}, and direct numerical simulations (DNSs) that properly resolve these structures are expensive owing to the requirement of computational boxes with a large wall-normal extent \citep[e.g.][]{hu2006sound, duan2014numerical, duan2016pressure, zhang2017effect}.
+Now consider the second kind of flow features, i.e.\ the supersonic features that have no equivalents in incompressible flows.
+Here we consider the eddy Mach waves, which are freestream pressure fluctuations, and a majority of this manuscript will focus on these structures.
+These pressure fluctuations cause practical difficulties within wind tunnels used to measure the transition behaviour of test vehicles.
+The pressure disturbances are radiated from the boundary layers formed on the walls of the wind tunnel and thereafter impact transition measurements \citep[e.g.][]{laufer1964some, wagner1970influence, stainback1971hypersonic, pate1978dominance, schneider2001effects}.
+Studies (based on acoustic analogies) have inferred the location of the sources that radiate these Mach waves to be within the buffer layer of the boundary layer \citep{phillips1960generation, ffowcs1963noise, duan2014numerical}.
+With increasing Mach number, the intensity of these pressure radiations increases, and they also have larger propagation velocities and shallower orientation angles in the freestream \citep{laufer1964some, duan2016pressure}.
+Wall-cooling also impacts this radiation \citep{zhang2017effect}.
+Experimental measurements of these freestream radiations are notoriously challenging \citep[e.g.][]{laufer1961sound, stainback1971hypersonic, kendall1970supersonic, donaldson1995review}, and direct numerical simulations (DNS) that properly resolve these structures are expensive owing to the requirement of computational boxes with a large wall-normal extent \citep[e.g.][]{hu2006sound, duan2014numerical, duan2016pressure, zhang2017effect}.
 It is therefore crucial to obtain models that faithfully represent these structures.
 Empirically obtained correlations such as the Pate's correlation \citep{pate1969radiated} are the typical methods by which the effects of these disturbances are currently modelled for practical purposes.